platonic-io/property-based-testing-stateful-systems/docs/Part02ConcurrentSMTesting.md

 What if the `get`s both returned `3`?
 That’s also correct and witnessed by the second interleaving `< incr 1, incr 2, get, get >`.
 When we can find a sequential interleaving that supports the outcome of a concurrent execution we say that the concurrent history linearises.

-If the second `get` returned `1` or `2` however it would be a non-linearising outcome.
-We can see visually that the second `get` happens after both `incr`.
+If the `get` on the third thread returned `1` or `2` however it would be a non-linearisable outcome.
+We can see visually that that `get` happens after both `incr`.
 When can this occur?
 Imagine if `incr` is implemented by first reading the current value then storing the incremented value, in that case there can be a race where the `incr`s overwrite each other.

+So to summarise, we execute commands concurrently using several threads and gather a concurrent history of the execution.
+We then try to find a sequential interleaving (a choice of where the red crosses in the diagrams should be) which respects the a sequential state machine model specfication.
+If we find a single one that does, then we say that the history linearises and that the concurrent execution is correct, if we cannot find a sequential interleaving that respects the model then the history doesn’t linearise and we have found a problem.

 ## Code

+Next let us develop the code that does the concurrent execution, history collection and linearisability checking.

 <!---